junioralive/Indian-Medicine-Dataset/README.md

 Replace `YOUR_APP_ID`, `YOUR_API_KEY`, `yourDatabase`, `yourCollection`, and the document content with your actual data.

 ## Usage and Contributions
 This dataset is open for use by anyone interested in exploring Indian pharmaceutical products.
-We encourage contributions, especially in expanding the dataset, refining the existing data, and suggesting new ways to analyze and interpret the data.
+I encourage contributions, especially in expanding the dataset, refining the existing data, and suggesting new ways to analyze and interpret the data.